-Retainers might not be the most exciting part of your orthodontic treatment, but they’re vital for maintaining a straight smile – so neglect them at your peril!
+Retainers won’t be the most exciting part of your orthodontic treatment, but they’re vital for maintaining a straight smile – so neglect them at your peril.

-Fixed retainers consist of a thin wire, which is discreetly bonded behind the front teeth to hold them in place.
+Fixed retainers consist of thin wires, which are discreetly bonded behind your front teeth to hold them in place.
 They’re very unobtrusive and designed for long-term wear to ensure long-term results.

-Your fixed retainers can be worn indefinitely and will require very little maintenance.
-Just make sure you clean carefully around your retainer using special floss or an interdental brush, and see your dentist for regular dental health checks and hygienist appointments.
+Your fixed retainers should be worn indefinitely and will require very little maintenance.
+Just make sure you clean around them carefully using special floss or an interdental brush.
+You should also see your dentist for regular dental health checks and hygienist appointments.

-Removable retainers are custom-made to fit your teeth closely to hold your teeth straight.
-You won’t need to wear your removable retainers day and night, but it’s important to wear them regularly, as instructed by your clinician.
+Removable retainers are custom-made to fit your teeth in their new positions.
+You won’t need to wear your removable retainers day and night, but it’s important to wear them regularly as instructed by your clinician.

-You’ll need to keep your teeth retainers clean by gently brushing them with your toothbrush (without toothpaste) and rinsing them with water after use.
-We can provide retainer cleaning tablets, which will help to keep your retainers extra fresh.
-When you’re not wearing your retainers, keep them safe in a protective box.
-For extra peace of mind we can even arrange to have a spare set made for you.
+You’ll need to keep your retainers clean by gently brushing them with your toothbrush (without toothpaste) and rinsing them with water after use.
+We can provide retainer cleaning tablets for a more thorough clean.
+When you’re not wearing them, keep your retainers safe in a protective box.
+For extra peace of mind we can arrange to have a spare set made for you.

 Your clinician will advise you on which type of retainer is best for you, but ultimately it’s your decision.
-In most cases patients are advised to opt for both a fixed and removable retainer.
+Usually we recommend both fixed and removable retainers.

 It’s probably a sign that your teeth are moving and you’re not wearing your retainer often enough.
 Wearing your retainer for longer and more frequently should resolve this problem.

-Yes, we can organise a spare removable retainer to be made for your peace of mind.
+Yes, we can organise a second removable retainer for extra peace of mind.

-A fixed retainer should not affect your speech – they’re very unobtrusive.
-A removable retainer could give you a slight lisp, which will quickly disappear.
+A fixed retainer shouldn’t affect your speech.
+A removable retainer could give you a slight lisp, but this should quickly improve.